-Fig.6 Simulation Result with Congestion Elimination 4.4.
-Network Temporal Congestion Elimination Different degree of network congestions are simulated.
-The congestion degree (CD) is defined as the link utilization beyond its threshold.
-The CCDR congestion elimination performance is shown in Fig.7.
-The first graph is the congestion degree before the process of congestion elimination.
+Figure 6: Simulation Result with Congestion Elimination

+4.4.
+Network Temporal Congestion Elimination

+Different degree of network congestions are simulated.
+The Congestion Degree (CD) is defined as the link utilization beyond its threshold.

+The CCDR congestion elimination performance is shown in Figure 7.
+The first graph is the CD distribution before the process of congestion elimination.
 The average CD of all congested links is more than 10%.
-The second graph shown in Fig.7 is the congestion degree after congestion elimination process.
-It shows only 12 links among totally 20000 links exceed the threshold, and all the congestion degree is less than 3%.
+The second graph shown in Figure 7 is the CD distribution after congestion elimination process.
+It shows only 12 links among totally 20000 links exceed the threshold, and all the CD values are less than 3%.
 Thus, after scheduling of the traffic in congestion paths, the degree of network congestion is greatly eliminated and the network utilization is in balance.

-Fig.7 Simulation Result with Congestion Elimination 5.
+Figure 7: Simulation Result with Congestion Elimination

 CCDR Deployment Consideration.

-With the above CCDR scenarios and simulation results, we can know it is necessary and feasible to find one general solution to cope with various complex situations for the complex optimal path computation in centrally manner based on the underlay network topology and the real time traffic.
+With the above CCDR scenarios and simulation results, we can know it is necessary and feasible to find one general solution to cope with various complex situations for the complex optimal path computation in centrally manner in native IP network based on the underlay network topology and the real time traffic.

 [I-D.ietf-teas-pce-native-ip] gives the solution for above scenarios, such thoughts can be extended to cover requirements in other situations in future.

-6. Security Considerations This document considers mainly the integration of distributed protocol and the central control capability of PCE/SDN.
-It certainly can ease the management of network in various traffic-engineering scenarios described in this document, but the central control manner also bring the new point that may be easily attacked.
-Solutions for CCDR scenarios should keep these in mind and consider more for the protection of PCE/SDN controller and their communication with the underlay devices, as that described in document [RFC5440] and [RFC8253] 7.
-IANA Considerations This document does not require any IANA actions.
+6. Security Considerations

+This document considers mainly the integration of distributed protocol and the central control capability of PCE.
+It certainly can ease the management of network in various traffic engineering scenarios described in this document, but the central control manner also bring the new point that may be easily attacked.
+Solutions for CCDR scenarios should keep these in mind and consider more for the protection of PCEand their communication with the underlay devices, as that described in document [RFC5440] and [RFC8253]

+7. IANA Considerations

+This document does not require any IANA actions.

+8. Contributors

-8. Contributors Lu Huang contributes to the content of this draft.
+Lu Huang contributes to the content of this draft.